elfhosted/elfhosted.com/docs/app/shoko.md

 ---
-title: Elf Hosted Shoko 🧝 from $0.10/day
+title: Elf Hosted Shoko 🧝
 slug: Shoko
 description: Shoko is a specialized tool for managing anime, organizing media using AniDB, the authoritative record for anime information
 upstream: https://docs.shokoanime.com